ugo-emekauwa/hx-auto-deploy/README.md

 The **HyperFlex Notification Tool** available on GitHub at [https://github.com/ugo-emekauwa/hyperflex-notification-tool](https://github.com/ugo-emekauwa/hyperflex-notification-tool) can be used to receive automated updates on the status of the HyperFlex Edge deployment.

 ## Use Cases:
-The HyperFlex Edge Automated Deployment Tool for Cisco Intersight can be demoed on Cisco dCloud in the following labs:
+The HyperFlex Edge Automated Deployment Tool for Cisco Intersight is featured on Cisco dCloud in the following labs:

 1. [_Cisco HyperFlex Edge 4.0 with Intersight v1 (All Flash, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/669216)
 2. [_Cisco HyperFlex Edge 4.0 with Intersight v1 (Hybrid, 2-Node)_](https://dcloud2-rtp.cisco.com/content/demo/669217)